Dendevpro/liri-node-app/README.md

     * Language of the movie
     * Plot of the movie
     * Actors in the movie

-_If the user doesn't supply a movie name, the program will default to "Mr. Nobody."_

 4. `node` `liri.js` `do-what-it-says` will read from the file random.txt and then append this text to log.txt.